udiptagogoi/laravel-optimum/README.md

 ## About Laravel Optimum

-Larvel Optimum is an open source Admin dashboard and is under development .
+Laravel Optimum is an open source Admin dashboard and is under development .

 ## License